Interested in knowing more about Israel Studies Teaching Supplement?

 • The name and term of the Israel-focused course the applicant will teach;

-• Certification that the course will be a full-term, minimum three-credit, in-person, undergraduate class;
+• Certification that the course will be a full-term, minimum three-credit, undergraduate class;

 • A promise to sponsor a faculty visa if necessary; and